 Focus On The Three P’s

 Enact the three P’s; polished poised and professional.
 And, there’s no better time to remember the three P’s than when you’re quitting your job.
 Here’s why.

 you're 10 seconds away from joining the best club

-I know you may be thinking, “Why should I care about my employee file from an old job?”
-Well, that’s easy to answer as well; references and future opportunities.
+Reading this you may be thinking, “Why should I care about my employee file from an old job?”
+The simple answer, references and future career opportunities.

-A resignation letter isn’t just a professional formality.
-When well written, a resignation letter is an impactful tool that allows you to leave a job on a high note, while protecting your professional interests.
+Remember, a resignation letter isn’t just a professional formality.
+When well written, a resignation letter is an impactful career resource.
+It’s a tool that allows you to leave a job on a high note while protecting your professional interests.

 A resignation letter shouldn’t read like a lecture.
 It should be a well-formatted document, designed to set expectations for both parties, as you wind down your employment.
 It should be smart, polished and well structured, not rambling and confusing.

-Sometimes it is difficult to admit a boss helped your career advancement, especially if a relationship was rocky.
+Sometimes it’s difficult to admit a boss helped your career advancement, especially if a relationship was rocky.
 But, if you’re honest you know they did.
 Be professional, thank them.
-You won’t regret leaving with excellence!

 And the end of the day, be true to yourself but keep in mind your resignation letter is one of many strategies you’ll employ in your professional journey.
 It may feel good to write a scathing note to HR, but that action won’t get you what you want.
 So be smart and take the high road.
 Traffic is lighter there and you’ll be able to get to your farewell party much faster.